Chianina-system/backend/README.md

 $ git clone https://github.com/GraphFlow-system/backend.git
 ```

-2. get into the folder where contains the makefile.
+2. Get into the folder where contains the makefile.

 ```bash
 $ cd backend/Debug/